Skip to main content

 6.2.
 The Contractor reserves the right to change the technical properties (including software) of the ICT infrastructure in the interim in order to improve functionality and to repair any errors or to comply with or pursuant to the law.

-set rules.
-The Contractor will make every effort to detect and repair any errors in the ICT infrastructure, but the Contractor cannot guarantee that all errors will be made in a timely manner.
+The Contractor will make every effort to identify and repair any errors in the ICT infrastructure; however, the Contractor cannot guarantee that all errors will be corrected in a timely manner.

 6.4.
 The Contractor does not undertake to make a backup of the data, unless it has been explicitly agreed in the agreement that the Contractor is responsible for making backups.